patrodriguez108/p2-javascript-interview-exercises/javascript-fundamentals.md

-# javascript-interview-questions-i-ask
-JavaScript Fundamental questions I ask during an interview.
+# JavaScript Fundamental Interview Questions

-## Fundamental JavaScript Exercise

 1. What is the difference between undefined and not defined in JavaScript?